 While classic Italian tartufo, a frozen dessert reminiscent of ice cream, is usually a half-sphere in shape, this patriotic version can easily be made in a loaf pan, forming a rectangular, slice-and-serve dessert.
 Layer vanilla ice cream with strawberry sorbet and blue maraschino cherries, then drizzle with melted chocolate, and top with colorful sprinkles.

-This ice cream cake is another easy dessert recipe where the kids can lend an artistic hand.
+This ice cream cake is another kid-friendly 4th of July dessert.
 You’ll spread ice cream in a baking dish and freeze it until solid.
 At serving time, slather it with whipped cream, and arrange fresh raspberries and blueberries as the stars and stripes.

 Easy red, white, and blue desserts

 Ready-made ingredients like store-bought mixes and doughs, no-skill techniques such as a press-in crust, and short baking times make this category of fourth of July desserts perfect for last-minute cooks.

 Now here's a fun 4th of July dessert.
 Imagine the crackly results when you layer graham crackers and melty marshmallows with Pop Rocks candy and "popping chocolate" (Chuao's firecracker version adds a dash of smoky chipotle chili).
 The recipe explains how to toast the marshmallows from the comfort of your kitchen, but of course, the real sparkler shown in the photo is best saved for the safety of the backyard.
 If you’ve got a bbq going for a cookout, you can toast the marshmallows over the fire.

 Store-bought sugar cookie dough, baked in a pizza pan, forms the “crust” for this fun 4th of July fruit pizza.
 Once the base is cool, spread it with a cream cheese-whipped cream frosting, and then decorate with a starburst of strawberries and blueberries.